-So what difference does it make whether you’re a self employed vs independent contractor?
+So what difference does it make whether you’re an independent contractor vs self-employed?
 If you work on your own, not much at all.
 In both cases, you need to take the same steps to protect your business with the right business structure and business liability insurance.

 To prepare yourself for tax season and protect yourself from liability, maintain good accounting practices to keep your business expenses and income separate from your personal income and spending.

-Additionally you need to decide how you’re filing your taxes as a worker and what your employee status will be.
+Additionally, you need to decide how you’re filing your taxes as a worker and what your employment status will be.
 This comes down to how you structure your business.
 There are two main types of business structures for someone who is self-employed, a sole proprietorship and an LLC.

 Sole proprietorship – this is the default business entity for self-employed individuals.
 If you don’t register your business with the state, but you separate your business earnings from your personal earnings, you have a sole proprietorship.